Serruria elongata: Distribution, habitat and ecology

 The long-stalk spiderhead can be found in Du Toitskloof, between Paarl and Worcester in the northwest to the neighbourhood of Cape Agulhas in the southeast.
 It grows at 100–650 m elevation in fynbos vegetation on sandy soils that have been formed by the weathering of acid sandstones.

 The flowers were observed to produce a strong sweet scent, reminiscent of jasmine, late in the afternoon.
 No smell has been noted earlier during daylight hours.
 The sweet scent near dusk suggests the species may be pollinated by moths.
 The fruits are collected by ants and the seeds remain dormant until a spring that follows a summer bushfire.

 Conservation

 The long-stalk spiderhead is considered a near threatened species, because over the last 60 years about 30% of its habitat was lost to urban expansion, agriculture and afforestation, and competition by invasive plant species.
 Further population decrease is expected due to climate change.
-The expansion of naturalised alien ants is also a threat, since unlike native ants, they didn't carry the fruits to their underground nest before they eat the elaiosome and so fail to protect the seeds against the wildfires that naturally occur in the fynbos.
+The expansion of naturalised alien ants is also a threat, since unlike native ants, they did not carry the fruits to their underground nest before they eat the elaiosome and so fail to protect the seeds against the wildfires that naturally occur in the fynbos.